Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 **JWT Certificates** in test mode, we don't use pem files from your dev/prod env.
 In fact we use pem files generated specifically for tests and copied from var/travis/config to var/cache/config

 On Javascript we have unit and e2 tests.
 Units tests are managed by jasmine and karma.
 It allows to test function, class, component.
-For e2e tests we use testcafe from devExpress.
+~~For e2e tests we use testcafe from devExpress.
 It allows to launch browsers and drive them by code to reproduce a human behavior.
-Here the tests runs on a chrome headless, and firefox but you can configure it in the package.json file in the config.test_browser node.
+Here the tests runs on a chrome headless, and firefox but you can configure it in the package.json file in the config.test_browser node.~~
+We now use Panther to run e2e tests.
+It's automatically ran when we run phpunit commands.

-`npm run test-cafe && npm run test-karma` will run js test and will generate a testcafe.xunit.xml and karma_report.xml files in the following folder `/var/report/`.
+`npm run test-karma` will run js test and will generate a karma_report.xml files in the following folder `/var/report/`.

 If you wonder how to tests your VueJS components, you can hae a look at [this website which describe a lot of tests](https://blog.octo.com/vue-js-en-tdd/).
 Sadly it's in french !

+In this application i used Karma for one application with VueJS (in /assets/js/vuejs).
+And i used Panther to test pages fully generated by Symfony.
+Karma is configured with assets/tests/units/karma.conf.js !

 ## Security